 Why Should I Limit Sodium?

 When you consume more sodium than required and pump it all into your bloodstream, you are overworking your kidneys.
 When sodium accumulates, the body retains more water to dilute it, which in turn increases the amount of fluid surrounding the cells and the volume of blood in the bloodstream.
-This increased blood volume puts too much pressure on the heart and the blood vessels which, in the long run, affects the health of the heart, resulting in high blood pressure, heart attack, and stroke and in some cases, even heart failure.
+This increased blood volume puts too much pressure on the heart and the blood vessels which, in the long run, affects the

 Sodium increases your blood volume, which leads to high blood pressure and can even cause heart failure.